WujekFoliarz/DualSenseY-v2/README.md

 # For contributors: I'm starting over and the master branch is the new app.
 Older build is at v2 branch and i'm not gonna maintain it anymore

+# Use [this version](https://github.com/WujekFoliarz/DualSenseY-v2/releases/tag/newbuildexperimental) if you want to play the Skyrim/Fallout4 mod!
+Current latest build is not compatible.

 [Legacy C# version](https://github.com/WujekFoliarz/DualSenseY/releases/tag/6.2)